brigaldies/RepData_PeerAssessment1/PA1_template.md

 ### Average Number of Steps In A Day

 Figure 2 plots the time series of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
-The plot shows a very distinct uptick of steps in the morning around 8:30am, which could be interpreted (not proven here by any mean) as being the combination of the times to get ready in the morning, running on the threadmill at the gym before going to work, going to work, and/or the walking around and morning chatter at the office.
+The plot shows a very distinct uptick of steps in the morning around 8:30am, which could be interpreted as being the combination of the times to get ready in the morning, running on the threadmill at the gym before going to work, going to work, and/or the walking around and morning chatter at the office.

 ```r